Develop using Zero Trust principles

 Permissions and access

-- Building apps with a Zero Trust approach to identity provides an overview of permissions and access best practices.
+- Building apps that secure identity through permissions and consent provides an overview of permissions and access best practices.

-- Supported identity and account types for single- and multi-tenant apps explains how you can choose if your app allows only users from your Azure Active Directory (Azure AD) tenant, any Azure AD tenant, or users with personal Microsoft accounts.
+- Supported identity and account types for single- and multi-tenant apps explains how you can choose if your app allows only users from your Microsoft Entra tenant, any Microsoft Entra tenant, or users with personal Microsoft accounts.

 - Acquiring authorization to access resources helps you to understand how to best ensure Zero Trust when acquiring resource access permissions for your application.